sdiehl/wiwinwlh/tutorial.md

 In Haskell normal evaluation only occurs at outer constructor of case-statements in Core.
 If we pattern match on a list we don't implicitly force all values in the list.
-A element in a data structure is only evaluated up to the most outer constructor.
+An element in a data structure is only evaluated up to the most outer constructor.
 For example, to evaluate the length of a list we need only scrutinize the outer Cons constructors without regard for their inner values.